Ashemaro/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: Deletes the file betty in /tmp/my_first_directory
 9-firstdirdeletion: Deletes the directory my_first_directory that is in the /tmp directory.
 10-back: changes the working directory to the previous one.
+11-lists: lists files in the directory, previous directory and in the /boot directory including files beginning with a .